 MEETING PLACE & TIME

-You should make arrangements to arrive in Livingstone, Zambia no later than the morning or early afternoon of the first day of the trip.
+You should make arrangements to arrive in Livingstone, Zambia before 2pm on the first day of your trip.

 GETTING TO AND FROM LIVINGSTONE